chenyueqi/w2l/README.md

 code - LLVM implementation of static analysis
 inputs - Programs that can manipulate elastic objects in the Linux kernel and XNU
 scripts - Scripts that help building this repo
-vm - Virtual Machine for kernel fuzzing and exploitation
+vm - Scripts to setup virtual Machine for kernel fuzzing and exploitation
-kernels - The IR code of FreeBSD, Linux 5.5.3 (ting, defconfig), and xnu-4906.241.1 (xnudeps)
+kernels - The IR code of FreeBSD, Linux 5.5.3 (tiny, defconfig), and xnu-4906.241.1 (xnudeps)
 human-study - PoCs and environments for vulnerabilities used in human study
 defense - Hardend kernel using the isolation mechanism described in the paper